 \section{Proof}

-The proofs of Theorem~\ref{thm:1} and Corollary~\ref{coro:1}--\ref{coro:3} are mainly based on the analysis for each step of gESP.
-In the following, we provide several propositions with respect to each step respectively. \begin{itemize} \item {\bf Step 1:} Generate an index set $S^0$ corresponding to the largest $p$ diagonal elements of $\mathbf{Z}$. \begin{proposition} When the number of samples satisfies $m \geq Cp^2 s^2(p) \log n$, it holds with probability exceeding $1 - 2 e^{-c m}$ that
+The proofs of Theorem~\ref{thm:1} and Corollary~\ref{coro:1}--\ref{coro:3} rely primarily on the analysis of each step of gESP.
+In the following, we establish several propositions corresponding to each step, respectively. \begin{itemize}[leftmargin=1.5em, itemsep=0.2em, parsep=0.2em] \item {\bf Step 1:} Generate an index set $S^0$ corresponding to the largest $p$ diagonal elements of $\mathbf{Z}$. \begin{proposition} Provided the number of samples satisfies $m \geq Cp^2 s^2(p) \log n$, it holds with probability exceeding $1 - 2 n^{-c}$ that

 where $c$ and $C$ are universal constants. \end{proposition}